ALapina/Weather-app-Challenge/README.md

 **WORK IN PROGRESS!!!**

-This is a solution to the [Weather app](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) challenge on devchallenges.
+This is a solution to the [Weather app](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) challenge on [devchallenges.io](https://devchallenges.io).

 ## 🔗 Live Link / Demo Link: